pyth-network/pyth-crosschain/target_chains/cosmwasm/tools/README.md

 3. Add the contract configs to `CHAINS_CONTRACT_CONFIG` in `configs.ts`
 4. Add the ChainId either to `getChainIdsForStableDeployment` or `getChainIdsForEdgeDeployment` functions in `helper.ts`
 5. If the wormhole contract is not deployed on the target chain run the following command:

 ```
 ts-node src/wormhole-stub.ts --mnemonic "<YOUR_MNEMONIC>" --deploy <stable or edge>
 ```

 6. Deploy the pyth contract:

 ```
 ts-node src/instantiate-pyth.ts --contract-version <X.Y.Z> --mnemonic "<YOUR_MNEMONIC>" --deploy <stable or edge>
 ```

 7. Test the new contract:

 ```
 ts-node src/test.ts --mnemonic "<YOUR_MNEMONIC>" --deploy <stable or edge>
 ```

 8. Commit the new json files to the repo
+9. Update documentation repos and add the new contract address